SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 ## Set up the environment and clone this repository

-To prepare the building blocks for this CodeJam, you'll need to clone this CodeJam repository and make its contents available in the workspace you chose in the [prerequisites](../../prerequisites.md).
-Your workspace will either be a Dev Space in the SAP Business Application Studio (the "primary environment") or VS Code with a dev container (the "alternative environment").
+To prepare the building blocks for this CodeJam, you'll need to clone this CodeJam repository and make its contents available in the workspace you chose.
+Your workspace will be a Dev Space in the SAP Business Application Studio or alternatively you can use VS Code with a dev container.
+Our recommendation for this workshop is to go with the SAP Business Application Studio approach.

 Follow one of the two subsections here, as appropriate: either for a [primary environment](#primary-environment-a-dev-space-in-the-sap-business-application-studio) or for an [alternative environment](#alternative-environment-vs-code-and-a-container-image).

 ### Primary environment: A Dev Space in the SAP Business Application Studio

-_Follow the **Alternative environment** subsection below if you want to use VS Code and a container image._

 #### Create a Dev Space